-In NSW, the NSW Industrial Relations agency regulates the retail trading hours for businesses including public holidays.
-The regulation of trading hours aims to prevent any unfair advantages by restricting trading hours on certain holidays.
-It also ensures that employees can take some time off during these public holidays.
+In NSW, the NSW Industrial Relations agency regulates retail trading hours for businesses, including public holidays.
+The regulation of trading hours aims to prevent unfair advantages by restricting trading hours on certain holidays and attempts to ensure that employees can take time off during these holidays.
 Unless your business is exempt, you cannot trade on:

 - Christmas day;